Setting up your homepage with Pacific

 Clicking on any of these "section" blocks will bring up a set of unique configuration settings, or you can click Add section, which will reveal an array of other optional sections that you can add to your homepage.
 We'll cover each of them in detail—more or less in the order they appear—below.

 Fixed sections are exactly what you’d guess they are—components that are fixed to the top and bottom of your site and cannot be moved.
-In Pacific, there are three fixed homepage sections: the Header, Footer, and the Promotions section.
+In Pacific, there are four fixed sections: the Announcement Bar, Header, Footer, and the Promotions section.
 Here’s what they do and how to set them up in your store:

 The header is the rectangular area that runs across the top of your store containing your logo, navigation, search, currency converter, and cart.
 It appears on every page and is intended to be used to promote your company's brand and make it instantly recognizable to your visitors.
 This is a static section and cannot be repositioned.